-Two (2) PY 2015 HOME-funded single-family affordable housing units (Lotus and Effie) and 11 HOME funded scattered site affordable housing units (Fultonia West/Cedar Heights) were completed.
-Additionally, a scattered site project consisting of eleven HOME restricted units, which are located on: 1) Glenn (new construction), and 2) Calaveras (substantial rehabilitationwere), were started and are expected to be completed in PY 2017.
+Two (2) PY 2015 HOME-funded single-family affordable housing units (Lotus and Effie) and 11 HOME funded scattered site affordable housing units (Fultonia West) were completed.
+Additionally, one (1) scattered site, new construction project (Lowell Neighborhood) and one (1) rehabilitation project (Calaveras) were started and are expected to be completed in PY 2017.

 The City financed (7) mortgage loans through the State's CalHome first-time homebuyer program.
-These numbers are not reported in Table 1.
+These numbers are not reported in Table 1 and Table 2.

 The City's Neighborhood Revitalization Teams (NRT) worked to build capacity in areas with high concentrations of substandard housing.
-The NRT arrested blight by remedying

-3,124 housing code cases in nine (9) targeted neighborhoods.
-The annual goal was 500.
+The NRT arrested blight by remedying 3,124 housing code cases in nine (9) targeted neighborhoods.
+The goal was 500.